dcSpark/authenticate-with-urbit-id/README.md

          http://localhost:8080/~checkAuth
     ```

-5. Check the authentication status of `~sampel-palnet` from `~sampel-talled` and confirm that the user ship is once again not authorized.
+6. Reheck the authentication status of `~sampel-palnet` from `~sampel-talled` and confirm that the user ship is once again not authorized (`/~checkAuth` is a one-time consume check, meaning that users must reauthorize themselves every time they want to login.)

     ```sh
     curl --header "Content-Type: application/json" \